cranberry upside-down cake on a cake stand g

 • Toss the cranberries with the orange zest and juice in a medium bowl, then sprinkle them over the brown sugar and butter mixture.

 • Separate the eggs.
-Put the egg whites in a small stainless steel or glass mixing bowl and set aside.
+Put the egg whites in a medium stainless steel or glass mixing bowl; cover and set aside.
 Put the yolks in a small bowl or cup and set aside.

-• Mix the flour, baking powder, and salt; stir with a whisk to blend thoroughly.
+• In a medium bowl, combine the flour, baking powder, and salt; stir with a whisk to blend thoroughly.
 Set aside.

 • Beat the granulated sugar with 1/2 cup of butter in a mixing bowl with an electric mixer for 3 to 4 minutes until light and fluffy.
 Add the egg yolks, one at a time, beating well after each addition.
 Beat in the vanilla extract.